contentauth/c2patool/README.md

 ### Manifest definition format

-The Manifest Definition file is a JSON formatted file with a .json extension.
+The manifest definition file is a JSON formatted file with a .json extension.
-Any relative file paths will be treated as relative to the location of the definition file unless a base_path field is specified.
+Any relative file paths will be treated as relative to the location of the definition file unless a `base_path` field is specified.

 The schema for this type is as follows:
 ```json